score-json/nlohmann_json/TSF/trustable/assertions/TA-BEHAVIOURS_CONTEXT.md

 - Could some participants have incentives to manipulate information?
   - **Answer**: We cannot imagine any incentive to manipulate information.
 - Could there be whole categories of Expectations still undiscovered?
   - **Answer**: It is currently unlikely that there are whole categories of Expectations still undiscovered.
+TODO mention SME reviews increase confidence
 - Can we identify Expectations that have been understood but not specified?
   - **Answer**: There are currently no Expectations that have been understood but not specified.
 - Can we identify some new Expectations, right now?
   - **Answer**: Currently we cannot identify any new Expectations.
 - How confident can we be that this list covers all critical requirements?
   - **Answer**: We are very confident that this list covers all critical requirements.
 - How comprehensive is the list of tests?
   - **Answer**: Currently, the branch coverage is 93.865% and the line coverage is 99.186%, cf. JLS-27.
 Therefore, we deem the list of tests to be very comprehensive.
 - Is every Expectation covered by at least one implemented test?
   - **Answer**: Yes, both of the Expectations are covered by at least one implemented test.
 - Are there any Expectations where we believe more coverage would help?
   - **Answer**: No, the coverage is already on a high level and no further gains are expected by further increasing the coverage.
 - How do dependencies affect Expectations, and are their properties verifiable?
   - **Answer**: The nlohmann/json library does not have external dependencies, so that there are none that could possibly affect the Expectations.
+TODO say that this doesnt apply to testing
 - Are input analysis findings from components, tools, and data considered in relation to Expectations?
-  - **Answer**: Not that we know of.
+  - **Answer**: TODO ask in libera chat or look through TA-Behaviours